drone/docs/content/usage/services.md

 # Entrypoint & command arguments

-Use the entrypoint and command section to specify a different binary and its arguments.
+With entrypoint and command you can override the entrypoint or cmd directives of the service image.
+You don't need to set both and you can also call the binary from the command section.

 ```yaml
 ---